stephanwilliams/rust386/README.md

 Rust 386 is a simple Intel 80386 emulator that supports only the minimum features needed to boot the JOS operating system (as of Lab 1).

+The code was written in the space of a month during school, so it contains a lot of messy code and some rather questionable design decisions that probably contribute to how slowly it runs (~70k IPS on my computer).

 ## Important Files

 * `kernel.img`: The disk image used by the emulator, which contains the kernel.